Graceful Tool-Output Truncation: The PARTIAL Signal¶

 The marker is load-bearing.
 A trailing [PARTIAL] line is the easiest implementation and the most ignored — the model reads the prefix as the document and the trailing line as commentary.
 Anthropic's own Read tool surfaced this as a bug: the agent treated the preview as the complete file, rules in the un-read portion were silently absent from context, and no signal reached the operator (anthropics/claude-code#28783).
 The marker belongs in a structurally distinct slot — a leading banner, a separate JSON field, or schema-typed metadata.

-Turn-cost argument: every tool call costs a model latency turn, so error-then-retry doubles the cost of any large-output call.
-A tool that returns useful state plus a signal saves the retry whenever the prefix is enough and only spends it when continuation is required.
+Every tool call costs a model latency turn, so error-then-retry doubles the cost of any large-output call.
+A tool that returns useful state plus a signal saves the retry whenever the prefix is enough, and only spends it when continuation is required.
 The same logic underlies RFC 9457 error responses and observation contracts: encoding recovery into the response shape lets the agent branch on structure instead of parsing prose.
-MCP has an open proposal for client-negotiated response size caps but no normalised _meta.truncated field today (modelcontextprotocol#2211).
+MCP has an open proposal for client-negotiated response size caps but no normalized _meta.truncated field today (modelcontextprotocol#2211).
 Anthropic recommends the same shape: "pagination, range selection, filtering, and/or truncation with sensible defaults" (Writing tools for agents).

 Diagram¶